 Since less-expensive security camera set-ups are often fitted with wide-angle lenses to allow one camera to cover more area, the resulting footage may show a fisheye effect.
 Simulated security-camera footage, therefore, is also often shot with a fisheye.

-Note that when seen in an animated format it is often a False Camera Effect, although a technique for drawing this way exists independently and can be used for the same sense of disorientation.
+Note that when seen in an animated format it is often a False Camera Effect with smartphone tricks and tips, although a technique for drawing this way exists independently and can be used for the same sense of disorientation.